modular-component/website/docs/reference.md

   : Context['arguments']
 ```
 </details>

-Extract the arguments available for computing a given field, based on the provided context.
-We either map the arguments against what was saved in `Context['stages'][Field]`, or, if it's the
-first time we see this field, we provide the full latest `Context['arguments']`.
 :::

 ### Type: `GetConstraintFor<Context, Field, Default>`

 :::ref
+Extract the constraints to apply for a given field, to ensure further overrides don't break
+the initial contract.

+If the field was not specified in the `constraints`, then we apply the `Default` value as constraint.

 <details>
 <summary>Reveal type</summary>